 Welcome aboard the Texas Country Music Cruise!
 I’m so happy to have such a strong lineup on this year’s cruise, which is our return to the water after a three years of absence due to the pandemic.
 My name is Eric Lenington and I am the Music Director for the cruise.
 I was a touring bassist for a little shy of 20 years, most of which was on the TX circuit.
 My focus moved to promotions after my kids were born, and I’m happy to continue work in the TX Scene.

-The Texas Country Music Cruise is a private group within the general population aboard the Liberty of the Seas.
+The Texas Country Music Cruise is a private group within the general population aboard the Allure of the Seas.
 Everyone involved (audience members, crew, musicians) are booked as normal passengers on the ship.
 We are required to follow all protocol and procedures passengers are required to follow.

 Each individual will need to check in on their Royal App or royalcaribbean.com as early as 6 weeks before the cruise.
 Check in deadline is 1 week before the cruise.